 RKTRIDE-0003, and so on.

-The account-wide prefix is automatically assigned but you can override it to make it clearer that these invoices come from you.
-If you want to modify the prefix for your account, you can change it in the Stripe Dashboard.
+Stripe automatically assigns the account-wide prefix, but you can override it to make it clearer that these invoices come from you.
+If you want to modify the prefix for your account, you can change it in the Invoice template.
 This requires that your account’s default API version is at least 2020-03-02.
 Prefixes have to be between 3 and 12 characters and they can’t match any customer prefix, including prefixes that are no longer in use.

 By default, invoice numbers start at

 0001.
-But you can use a different starting number if you need to.
-For example, if you’re migrating existing customers to Stripe Invoicing, you might want to continue invoice numbers where your old system left off (so if you left off at invoice number
+If you’d like to use a different starting invoice number, however, you can change it.
+For example, some users—when migrating existing customers to Stripe Invoicing—want their invoice numbers to continue where their old system left off.
+If the user left off at invoice number

-123 in that system, you can resume at invoice number
+123 in their old system, Stripe allows them to resume the invoice number at

-Set the number on the Customer Detail page or with the API using the next_invoice_sequence parameter.
-If you’re using account level prefixes, set the next invoice number in the Next invoice sequence field in the Stripe Dashboard on the invoice template page.
+Set the number on the Customer details page or with the API by using the next_invoice_sequence parameter.
+If you’re using account-level prefixes, set the next invoice number in the Next invoice sequence field in the Invoice template.

 You can only set the next invoice number to numbers greater than any numbers used on an invoice.
 The maximum allowed invoice number is 1,000,000,000 regardless of how you set it.
 Use the lowest value possible so that you don’t reach this limit.

 Learn more about the different Invoice fields, including memo, footer, and custom fields.